 Construction of the 1,500-foot circumference slurry wall/barrier (containment area) and the treatment plant began in 1997 and was completed in March of 1999.

 Since plant operations began in 1999, monitoring well sampling of the overburden aquifer indicate contaminant reductions both inside and outside of the slurry wall containment area.
-This trend demonstrates that the remediation system is functioning as intended.
+This trend demonstrates that the remediation system is functioning as intended in cleaning up the sand and gravel aquifer.

 After extensive investigations to characterize and delineate source areas inside the containment area, EPA and DES performed an in-situ chemical oxidation (ISCO) pilot test in September of 2003 and 2004.
 The ISCO test included injection of potassium permanganate into the subsurface.
 Potassium permanganate destroys dissolved chlorinated solvents such as PCE using oxidizing reactions.